nixpig/syringe.sh/README.md

 1. The `identity` property in [settings file](#settings-file).
 1. The running SSH agent, if available.

-Note: when using the SSH agent directly, the syringe.sh host must also be configured in SSH config.
+If you have an SSH agent running and the specified identity is not already loaded into the SSH agent, it will be added.

-In any case, if you have an SSH agent running and the specified identity is not already loaded into the SSH agent, you will be prompted to add it.
+Note: when using the SSH agent directly (i.e. identity not specified as flag or in settings), the syringe.sh host must also be configured in SSH config.

 ### Settings file